Adventures in Machine Learning

 Solving for “x”:

-The formula says that the “x” value of the intersection point is the difference between the y-intercepts divided by the difference between the slopes.
-We can use this formula to calculate the point of intersection between two lines in slope-intercept form.
+This formula highlights that the “x” value of the intersection point is the difference between the y-intercepts divided by the difference between the slopes.

 class Line: